Last Updated on

 If you are traveling from Sydney, the Great Blue Mountains Area is about two hours’ drive away.
 You can travel by car but there is also an option to travel by train or coach tour.
 The Sydney Airport is located about 1 hour and 30 minutes from the Blue Mountains.

-Landscape of Greater Blue Mountains Area
+The landscape of the Greater Blue Mountains Area

-As mentioned above, the Greater Blue Mountains Area consists of rugged sheer cliffs, tablelands, rivers, lakes and inaccessible valleys.
+As mentioned above, the Greater Blue Mountains Area consists of rugged sheer cliffs, tablelands, rivers, lakes, and inaccessible valleys.
 All of these land features are teeming with life and is one of the most beautiful yet inhospitable parts of Australia’s New South Wales.
 There are also several plants and animal life that thrive in this natural place that exhibits Australia’s antiquity (more on that later).

 With a total land area of more than 10,300 square kilometers dominated by forested landscape, the Greater Blue Mountains Area is approximately 60 to 180 kilometers from the Sydney CBD Area.
 It is a vast expanse of wilderness that is twice the size of Brunei.
 It is dubbed as “Blue Mountains” because of the visible spectrum of blue light that is propagated by the mountains as impacted by the atmospheric temperature and essential oils from the eucalyptus trees dispersing into the air.